-“Faces of PTSD” are short prime-time quality movies that are an effective step in alerting veterans, families, and their support network to be on the watch for the signs of the veteran struggle.
+“Faces of PTSD” are short prime-time quality movies, to be distributed nationwide at no cost, that are an effective step in alerting veterans, families, and their support network to be on the watch for the signs of the veteran struggle.
 There is help when they know to ask.

-Words can heal.
+Words and images can heal.
 Compassion conveyed through thoughtful listening and reflection has proven to move Veterans towards health.
-The purpose of these movies is to do just that.
-Show veterans and others that healing is in their future.
+The purpose of these movies is to do just that, to show veterans and others that healing is in their future.
 It begins with simply knowing the issue exists in their lives.

-Below is the VT theme song written by the VT Director about his own life and is the inspiration for the movie series.
+Below is the VT theme song written by the VT Director about his own life and challenges with PTSD and is the inspiration for the movie series.

 Listen to this short podcast episode from Kim Plyler’s “Master Your Story” series as she explores with Lance the “Faces of PTSD” military veteran education film series.
 Kim, also a US Navy military veteran, discusses the purpose of the project and how you can help.
 Click the microphone image or click here to listen.